-The leading youth soccer organizations in this country – U.S. Youth Soccer, NSCAA and AYSO – have followed in the footsteps of the soccer federations of Holland, France, Germany and Brazil and taken steps to embrace and promote small-sided games for youth players.
+The leading youth soccer organizations in this country – U.S. Youth Soccer, NSCAA, and AYSO – have followed in the footsteps of the soccer federations of Holland, France, Germany, and Brazil and have taken steps to embrace and promote small-sided games for youth players.
 These organizations recommend that the 11 v.
 11 game format should be applicable only for players above the age of 12; U-6 players should play 3 v.
 3, U-8 players 4 v.
 4, U-10 players 6 v.
 6, and U-12 players 8 v.
 8. It also is recommended that these small-sided games be played on correspondingly smaller field sizes.

 Soccer and child-development researchers consider the small-sided environment to be developmentally appropriate for young soccer players.
 It creates a fun environment where kids are able to get more touches on the ball and, as a result, have more opportunities to score goals than they would in an 11 v.
 11 format.
-This increased participation also provides more opportunities for players to practice the key technical skills of dribbling, passing, tackling and shooting.
+This increased participation also provides more opportunities for players to practice the key technical skills of dribbling, passing, tackling, and shooting.
 In addition, players’ tactical development is accelerated; in small-sided games, they are presented with a variety of soccer-related problems more frequently and they have to make independent decisions.
 Furthermore, the smaller games also help develop the players’ mental skills.
 In particular, they teach players to maintain focus by not dwelling on mistakes that would distract them from being ready for their next touch on the ball.

 The move to small-sided games for younger players is a positive one, but it has not yet been embraced and adopted at the grassroots level in several states.